 Several students, parents and advocacy groups launched a legal effort Monday to preserve, and possibly expand, bilingual education in Albuquerque Public Schools.

-The parties are asking U.S. District Judge Martha Vazquez to allow them to participate in a lawsuit filed against APS that would eliminate bilingual
+The parties are asking U.S. District Judge Martha Vazquez to allow them to participate in a lawsuit filed against APS that would eliminate bilingual education.

-The groups, which filed a motion to intervene Monday, say they have two
+The groups, which filed a motion to intervene Monday, say they have two goals:

 * Help APS preserve its bilingual programs.